Ironclad Industries - Corporate Headquarters

 The Cascade Opportunity

-ORACLE collapses, but factories don't disappear.
-Okonkwo realizes: whoever can manually coordinate these assets wins.
+ORACLE collapses.
+PRCC's coordination system dies, but their assets don't disappear.
+Factories still exist.
+Equipment still works.
+Okonkwo realizes: whoever can manually coordinate these assets will dominate the post-Cascade world.

 2148–2155